RainRat/rumars/docs/redcode/labels.md

 JMP.B $-2, $0     ; <- here top was replaced with -2
 ```

-Notice that on the `add` instruction, the refence to `bmb` was replaced with
+Notice that on the `add` instruction, the reference to `bmb` was replaced with
 `-1` since the `dat` instruction is one position above the `add` instruction.
 However on the `mov` instruction `bmb` was replaced with `-2` since the `dat`
 instruction is two positions above the `mov` instruction.